 With time comes the fulfillment of a person’s every dream.
 More time means more days to generate wealth, more years spent with loved ones, more decades spent learning and advancing through society and the world.
 It’s a chance everyone should have, and in this future it’s head above the heads of the poor, flaunted by the wealthy who congratulate themselves on this victory and refuse to share their creation.
 Having an option to keep the sickness and suffering of aging at bay creates desperation in those who can’t afford the steep prices.
 These activists do what they think is right, but their solution is turned against their intentions, becoming a weapon governments and terrorist groups begin to use.

-The most startling part of Everything Belongs to the Future is the ethical conversation on undercover officers and the government’s acceptance of their relationships with the women they are monitoring.
+The most startling part of the book is the ethical conversation on undercover officers and the government’s acceptance of their relationships with the women they are monitoring.
 The central romantic relationship of the book is a lie, with the man telling himself it’s all okay because he plans to be with her after it’s all over.
 This twisted logic isn’t just a problem for the future, but a problem happening today.
 It’s an issue that isn’t talked about much, and the author uses her platform to expose the practice.
 The acknowledgement at the end has a very important note about this issue and the women affected.